Super Typhoon Mawar passing over Guam as Category 4 storm with strong winds, rain

 “A lot of folks are keeping their eyes on trees,” he said before the storm hit.

 Guam is a crucial hub for U.S. forces in the Pacific, and the Department of Defense controls about a third of the island.
 Rear Adm.
-Benjamin Nicholson, Joint Region Marianas commander, authorized the evacuation of defense personnel, dependents and employees in areas expected to be affected.
+Benjamin Nicholson, Joint Region Marianas commander, authorized the evacuation of defense personnel, dependents and employees from areas that were expected to be affected.

 The military said it moved its ships out to sea as a standard precaution.
 It sent its aircraft off the island or placed them in protective hangars.
 Any personnel remaining on the island were sheltering in place.
 About 6,800 U.S. service members are assigned to Guam, according to the Pentagon.